chiamp/skill-expression-game-analysis/README.md

 where <img src="https://render.githubusercontent.com/render/math?math=d_r"> is the draw rate of a random player, and <img src="https://render.githubusercontent.com/render/math?math=d_o"> is the draw rate rate of an optimal player.

+The skill score then be interpreted as **the maximum proportion of the draw rate of that player role that can be attributed to skill**.

-What if the random win rate and optimal win rate are equal but the optimal draw rate is higher than the random draw rate?
-Perhaps and argument can be made to use the optimal and random draw rates when calculating skill score in this case as well.
+What if the optimal win rate and random win rate are equal but the optimal draw rate is higher than the random draw rate?
+Perhaps an argument can be made to use the optimal and random draw rates when calculating skill score in this case as well.

 ### Non-zero sum games and utility / rewards
 In zero-sum games, there are clear winners and losers (or a draw situation where no player wins or loses).
 In non-zero sum games, there could be game outcomes where there's no winner or loser in the binary sense, but just a measurement on how many points or money you earn by the end of the game.
-For example, in the [battle of the sexes](https://en.wikipedia.org/wiki/Battle_of_the_sexes_(game_theory)), the game outcomes are determined by how preferable the outcome was to each player (in the form of reward points).
+For example, in the [battle of the sexes (2)](https://en.wikipedia.org/wiki/Battle_of_the_sexes_(game_theory)), the game outcomes are determined by how preferable the outcome was to each player (in the form of reward points).

 The skill score can account for games like these.
-Rather than calculating the win rates of the optimal and random strategy, we calculate the **utility** or **reward** received if a player uses the optimal or random strategy.
+Rather than calculating the win rates of the optimal and random strategy, we calculate the **reward** received if a player uses the optimal or random strategy.
 The skill score can then be calculated as such:

 <img src="https://render.githubusercontent.com/render/math?math=s = 1 - \frac{R_r}{R_o}">

 where <img src="https://render.githubusercontent.com/render/math?math=R_r"> is the average reward received for a random player, and <img src="https://render.githubusercontent.com/render/math?math=R_o"> is the average reward received for an optimal player.

-The skill score can then be interpreted as **the maximum proportion of the reward received by a particular player role that can be attributed to skill**.
+The skill score can then be interpreted as **the maximum proportion of the reward received for that player role that can be attributed to skill**.
 The reward rate for the random player and optimal player can be used as skill floor and skill ceiling measures like before, except now they're in terms of reward received, rather than win rate.

-***---FIX WITH BETTER EXAMPLE---***
 We could also quantify what the reward received means by tying it to real game outcomes; e.g. if the an optimal player playing the man role receives 1 reward on average, then that is equivalent to as if the man went to see the prize fight and the woman went to go see the ballet performance separately.

-Reward / utility values have to be at least 0 in order for skill score calculation to work.
-If they're not, then the utiliy / reward values need to be pre-processed so that they are non-negative, before calculating skill score.
+Reward values have to be at least 0 in order for skill score calculation to work.
+If they're not, then the reward values need to be pre-processed so that they are non-negative, before calculating skill score.

+### Multiple Nash Equilibria
+For games that have multiple Nash equilibria, i.e. player roles can have different optimal strategies depending on what strategies are used by all other players, then a skill score can be calculated for each player role, for each Nash equilibrium.
+For "human-centric" applications, one would probably have to look at how likely each Nash equilibrium would occur, which means finding out how likely a human would use the strategies for each Nash equilbrium.

 ### Deterministic vs. Stochastic Games
-At optimal play, deterministic games tend towards 100% or 0% win / loss rate, or 50% draw rate (in zero-sum games that allow for draws) for player roles, trivially.
+At optimal play, deterministic games tend towards either a win, draw or loss rate of 100% for each player role, trivially.
 However to find out what that actual win rate value is, we would still need to calculate that explicitly, or train AI agents to approximate that value.
 We would also still have to do the same to calculate or approximate the random win rate for each player role.

-Only stochastic games can have win rates that are not 100% or 0%.
+Only stochastic games can have a win, draw or loss rate that isn't 100% or 0%.

 ### Measuring Action Importance
-Another way of framing the problem of measuring skill, is asking thee question: how much does your choice of actions affect your win rate on average?
+Another way of framing the problem of measuring skill, is asking the question: how much does your choice of actions affect your win rate on average?

-If we have access to the optimal strategy, we could calculate the difference between the probability of winning if we take the optimal action, versus the average probability of winning if we randomly sample an action for every game state, to see how important is it on average to pick the optimal action; i.e. how much does your choice of action affect the outcome of the game.
+If we have access to the optimal strategy, we could calculate the difference between the probability of winning if we take the optimal action, versus the probability of winning if we randomly sample an action for every game state, to see how important it is on average to pick the optimal action; i.e. how much does your choice of action affect the outcome of the game.
 We would then weight each difference by the probability of reaching that particular game state.
 The average difference value can be interpreted as a difference in probability of winning if we choose the optimal action versus sampling a random action.
-If we were using utility / reward, then it can be interpreted as a difference in utility / reward received if we choose the optimal action versus sampling a random action.
+If we were using reward values instead, then it can be interpreted as a difference in reward received if we choose the optimal action versus sampling a random action.

 If we don't have an optimal strategy, we can train an AI to approximate it and then sample games using that strategy.
 We can also try different strategies as well, particularly human strategies if we're more interested in a "human-centric" measure of action importance.

-One caveat that I haven't quite worked out yet, is that the win probability / utility / reward values associated for each action for the **same given game state** is different depending on what strategy you're using; i.e. your probability of winning if you pick a certain action for a given game state if you're using an optimal strategy could be different than if you were using a random strategy, as the values are calculated assuming you continue using that specific strategy for the rest of the game.
+One caveat that I haven't quite worked out yet, is that the win probability / reward values associated for each action for the **same given game state** are **different** depending on what strategy you're using; i.e. your probability of winning if you pick a certain action for a given game state and then follow the optimal strategy for the rest of the game, could be different from the probability of winning if you pick the same action in the same game state, but you follow the random strategy for the rest of the game.

-We can also look at the distribution of differences rather than just the mean of them.
+We can also look at the distribution of differences rather than just the average.
 If they are widely distributed, then there are some states where action selection is very important and some that aren't, whereas if the distribution of differences is narrow, then most states don't have very important action selection.

+### Alternative approaches
+I found a [paper written by Duersch, Lambrecht and Oechssler](https://www.uni-trier.de/fileadmin/fb4/prof/BWL/FIN/Veranstaltungen/duersch--Skill_and_chance_2018-03-07.pdf), that details a method to quantify whether a game is primarily skill-based or chance-based.

+In this study, researchers applied an Elo rating system to match data for different games.
+Each unique player in the match data was given an Elo rating such that the match results for every player made the most sense.
+The distribution of the Elo ratings were then analyzed, with the thesis that games with wider distribution of Elo ratings amongst players imply that the game is largely a game of skill, and games with a narrower distribution of Elo ratings amongst plays imply that the game is largely a game of chance.

+This method is useful if you have lots of match data for the games you want to analyze.
+However the match data is produced from humans, and therefore human-level play.
+It could very well be that a game has a theoretical level of skill that's well beyond the limit of humans, and if such a player existed in the match data, the Elo ratings could be more dispersed (i.e. the human Elo ratings are all close together in distribution, but that's due to their lack of skill, rather than the game itself being a game of chance).

+However for the purposes of that paper, using human data is relevant since they want to classify whether games should be considered games of chance or skill, in the eyes of the law.
+One specific example is deciding on whether poker should be considered a game of chance or skill, which would have heavy implications for gambling laws, which affect humans.

+Some comparisons can be made between the method outlined in this paper and my method:
+* the paper's method's pre-requisite is that you need a lot of match data
+	* the players in the match data must be of non-uniform skill level (i.e. all players can't be the exact same skill level)
+	* there must be matchups that are non-uniform in skill level (i.e. better-skilled players have the chance of playing less-skilled players).
+* my method's pre-requisite is that you need access to a virtual version of the game that can run simulations
+* the paper's method is biased toward the match data
+	* e.g. if the match data was generated from humans, then the measurement of skill and chance in the game is only relevant if humans play the game
+		* if human-level play does not cover the full spectrum of skill for this game, then this may not be a representative of the true theoretical measurement of skill and chance for that game
+* my method is not biased as it's not based on human strategies
+	* if it's possible to explicitly calculate the win rates, then we can get the true theoretical skill score
+	* if it's not possible, then we can only get an empirical approximation of the skill score, and there's no guarantee that we'll get the same answer every time

+It's also possible to generate match data for games if it doesn't exist.
+We could create agents that implement different strategies (e.g. learned optimal, human and random strategies) and have them play against each other.
+We can then use the method outlined in the paper to assign each agent an Elo rating and look at the rating distribution.
+Assuming that the optimal strategy was learned by one of the AI agents and assuming the random strategy is a strategy implemented by a no-skill player, we would find the true rating distribution of the game and would get a true approximation of the measurement of skill and chance for the game.

 ## File Descriptions
 * `one_player_blackjack / two_player_blackjack`: there are identical files in the `one_player_blackjack` and `two_player_blackjack` directory.
 Their functions are primarily the same except applied to the one-player blackjack game and the two-player blackjack game respectively: